HeliaMonteiro/Tic-Tac-Toe/README.md

 ## :page_facing_up: About

-* It is a easy and simple game, you  just need to click in one off the round spaces to start play.
+* It is an easy and simple game, you just need to click in one of the round spaces to start playing.
 * Try to make a sequence of marks in a horizontal, vertical, or diagonal to win.

 ## :woman_technologist: Planning & Problem Solving

-* I did start taking notes what I need to do and breaking it down into small steps.
+* I did start taking notes on what I needed to do and breaking it down into small steps.
-* After that I did planning my tasks to achieve the result that I was looking for.
+* After that, I did planning my tasks to achieve the result that I was looking for.
-* The game starts clicking in any of the empty grids, X or 0 is placed where is clicked and that grid become blocked.
-It take turns and verify for winner or draw.
-After the result the player can click in the button to play again.
+* The game starts clicking in any of the empty grids, X or 0 is placed where is clicked and that grid becomes blocked.
+* It takes turns and verifies for the winner or draw.
+After the result, the player can click on the button to play again.

 [![20221015-194911.jpg](https://i.postimg.cc/hvPTWB1Q/20221015-194911.jpg)](https://postimg.cc/vgkcfCjG)